What are the Agency Workers Regulations 2010?

 Who is responsible for giving me my rights?

-Both the recruiter and the client are responsible for making sure your get your equal treatment rights under the Agency Worker Regulations.
-For more information on these Regulations, please see above.
+Both the recruiter, umbrella (if they are involved) and the client are responsible for making sure you get your equal treatment rights under the AWR.

 Can I opt out of the AWR?